kids walking around school, wearing masks to protect them

 At First Book, we are committed to addressing the barriers to education faced by children living in poverty.
 Explore some of the core programs we have developed to ensure education equity for all children.

-young boy holding a book
+young boy holding a Disney book at school

 Building Literacy Rich Classrooms